Race relations in America seem to be hitting a tipping point.

 There are parts of Vermont where there’s a high level of diversity — where people of all walks of life come together.
 We decided to shine a light on those places today.

 Using a standard measure of diversity, we ranked all 8 cities in Vermont from most to least diverse.
-Here’s a look at the top ten:

-Winooski took the number one over all spot for diversity in Vermont.
+So what city is the most diverse in Vermont?
+According to the most Census data, Winooski took the number one over all spot for diversity in Vermont.

 Read on below to see how we crunched the numbers and how your town ranked.
 To see where Vermont ranked as a state, we have a ranking of the most diverse states in Ameria.